Le Tassili n’Ajjer

 Terres Touareg

-Tassili n’Ajjer Cultural Park: a jewel in the Algerian Sahara
+The Tassili n’Ajjer Cultural Park, a jewel in the Algerian Sahara

 Tuareg tribes between nomadism and sedentarism